tarantool/doc/doc/reference/tooling/tcm/tcm_configuration_reference.rst

 .. confval:: storage.tarantool.ssl.password

-    A password for an encrypted private SSL key to use for connecting to a Tarantool |tcm|
+    A password for an encrypted private SSL key to use for connecting to the Tarantool |tcm|
     configuration storage.

     See also: :ref:`Traffic encryption <enterprise-iproto-encryption>`.